 Mustangs don’t need fewer calories than other horses.
 They just aren’t used to the concentration of nutrients in each bite of roughage.
 If a Mustang eats the same amount of pasture as it does in the wild, it will receive more nutrients than its body needs.

 Ready to buy?
 Between the Mustang horse and car, we’d advise going with the horse.
 They’re cheaper, quieter, and run on plant-based fuel (a.k.a. hay).
 You can purchase Mustangs from other equestrians on online auction sites like EquineNow.

 Since Mustangs can be highly trained or buck-wild, you can find horses for as little as $100 or as expensive as $45,000.
 The average price is around $2,000.
 Adoption is another way to get your hands on a Mustang horse.

 Thanks to the Wild Free-Roaming Horse and Burro Act, the Bureau of Land Management (BLM) monitors protected land known as Herd Management Areas.
 Mustangs are allowed to roam free on these lands, though you can also submit an application to the BLM to adopt one (the base fee is $125).

 Today, these animals are making a comeback.
 The Extreme Mustang Makeover is a program that celebrates the athleticism of Mustangs while also promoting the breed.
 Consider entering your steed in one of their events!

 More About This Horse Breed

 The American Mustang is one of the most versatile horses in the country.
 The BLM may consider Mustangs non-native, but the fact that equestrians find the classification controversial shows how intertwined this Spanish breed has become with the United States.
+Only the Morgan horse can compete with the Mustang’s uniquely American heritage.
 Fortunately, with efforts like the Extreme Mustang Makeover program and the Wild-Free Roaming Horses and Burros Act, Mustangs will continue to thrive!